And that was just house owner’s mother. Damn, my heart...

 “Sounds like a mission for Tinkerbells,” I noted.

-“Well, then let’s say it is and we’ll help them!”
+“Then let’s say it is and we’ll help them!”
 This idea pleased Inseong.
 “Let’s divide into pairs.”

 “Remember about walkie-talkies,” Youjin said.
 “Keep in touch.
 And don’t fall off somewhere, I beg you.”